thibautmassart/bezierMatrix/README.md

 Description:

-Tool for creating Bezier behavior with matrix nodes and a pinch attribute on each Bezier controller.
+Tool for creating Bézier behavior with matrix nodes and a pinch attribute on each Bézier controller.

 Usage: